brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 installation.

-The announcement routed vocal MySQL advocates from the woodwork who protested that GitLab's complaints about the technology weren't real limitations, and that what the move really showed was a lack of MySQL expertise on the GitLab team.
-But reason [seemed to win out in the end][mysqlcomment] as people _with_ MySQL expertise cited a history of underdesign that still dogs it today.
+The announcement routed vocal MySQL advocates from the woodwork, who protested that GitLab's complaints about the technology weren't real limitations, and that what the move really showed was a lack of MySQL expertise on the GitLab team.
+But reason [won out in the end][mysqlcomment] as people _with_ MySQL expertise cited a history of underdesign that still dogs it today.
 It's finally possible to drop columns in production [2] and finally possible to get [real unicode support][mysqlunicode] (just make sure to use `utf8mb4` instead of `utf8`), but even today, [triggers don't necessarily fire][mysqltriggers] (a bug open so long that it'll be old enough to drive in the next few years), and it still has surprising transaction semantics.

 ## Boring technology, best technology (#boring-technology)